-If you’re trying to decide on the destination for your next winter vacation, it’s hard to think of a more magical place to spend Christmas than New York City.
-From getting your sugarplum fix with The Nutcracker ballet show to ice skating at the Wollman rink in Central Park and marveling at the glittering 82-ft Rockefeller Christmas tree, you’re spoilt for choice when it comes to celebrating the holiday season in the Big Apple.
-To help you plan your stay, we’ve rounded up New York’s best festive hotels that have gone above and beyond to give guests an unforgettable Christmas.
+From Miracle on 34th Street to Home Alone 2, the movies aren’t wrong; it’s difficult to think of a more magical urban dwelling to celebrate Christmas than New York City.
+From getting your sugarplum fix with The Nutcracker ballet show to ice skating in Central Park; and, of course, marveling at the glittering 82-ft Rockefeller Christmas tree, one is spoilt for choice when it comes to celebrating the holiday season in the Big Apple.
+To help you plan your stay, we’ve rounded up New York’s best festive hotels that have gone above and beyond to give their guests an unforgettable Christmas.

 It’s fitting that the first luxurious hotel on our list of the best hotels for spending Christmas in the Big Apple is also one of the locations behind Home Alone 2: Lost in New York.
 Paying homage to the classic movie, The Plaza gives guests a unique opportunity to take a limousine ride around New York City visiting other famous landmarks featured in the film including the Empire State Building, Carnegie Hall and Central Park (all while munching your way through an extra large cheese pizza, Kevin McCallister-style).